HannimalCrackers/DHUM_73000/dashboardfails.md

-I made one dashboard with floating containers that looks great in Tableau Public, both on desktop and web, but once I embed it into this blog it looks terrible and everything is crashing together unless viewed in full screen mode.
+I made one dashboard with floating containers that looks great in Tableau Public, both on desktop and web, but embedded into this blog it looks terrible and everything is crashing together unless viewed in full screen mode.

 {% include parksdash1.html %}